 Milton was a dear friend and I was myself quite uncritically in the NGJ/Boxer camp at that time, and I must admit that I initially thought that the painting was quite funny.
 That is a response I deeply regret, with hindsight, as I now realize how personally and professionally offensive the work was and, more so, its display at the NGJ.
 Andrew Hope never came across to me as a particularly sympathetic figure and he often took questionable and even infuriating critical positions, but he certainly deserved to be treated with personal and professional respect.
 It is no credit to the NGJ that The Polish Mulb was so gleefully exhibited, and this added to various other rather puerile retaliations at that time (which allegedly included two security guards being instructed to follow Hope around closely on one of his visits to the NGJ).
 The debate should have focused on the substantive issues arising from Andrew Hope’s criticism, and not on the person, and if there had to be any response from what is after all a public institution, this should have reflected appropriate professional restraint.

 By virtue of my work in the Jamaican and Caribbean art world, I have been the subject of several “unauthorized” portraits, including a few by Milton George, and even a cartoon or two.
 I have found most of them quite amusing, and even flattering, although flattery was not always intended.
-But there have been at least four instances where I was the subject of works of art that were personally hostile, vindictive, and deliberately demeaning in content and intent (and I have, as my readers must know, also been the target of some rather remarkable published verbal attacks).
+But there have been at least four instances where I was the subject of works of art that were personally hostile, vindictive, misogynistic, and deliberately demeaning in content and intent (and I have, as my readers must know, also been the target of some rather remarkable published verbal attacks).
 While I have photographic documentation, I will not reproduce the works of art in question here, as I do not want to risk any copyright disputes about them, but I will describe them.
 Two of these works placed me in demeaning sexual positions and another had grotesque scatological content.
 Two of these works also make reference to Nazi Germany, with which I have no personal connection and for which I have no sympathy whatsoever.
 In each instance, the artist sought to exhibit the work at my then workplace, the NGJ, and one actually did.
 My discussion below is lengthy but it is important to provide adequate context (and I have been as brief as I could with that, leaving out many other salient details).

 My book Caribbean Art was published in the summer of 1998, and it was a inevitably a topic for discussion at a conference held late that summer in Barbados by the International Association of Art Critics – Southern Caribbean (AICA-SC) chapter, an event I attended as a presenter.
 Two papers were delivered that critiqued the book, by Annie Paul and by Tina Spiro.
 I do not have the texts of these presentations but both were hostile and dismissive in tone, to the point of hyperbole, and both argued that the book (which has since become a classic on university reading lists on Caribbean art) had no value or credibility.
 Paul’s presentation actually concluded with a statement that the only value of the book was in the collection of reproduced art works as this would aid in her own, obviously superior research on Caribbean art.

 I have no difficulty with thoughtful but pointed substantive criticism, even when it is adverse — I am prepared to get, as much as I give — but I am not convinced that what Paul and Spiro presented qualified as such and it appeared to me that the real concerns were not so much about the content of the book, but about pecking orders and the gate-keeping power and visibility this internationally circulated publication was expected to give me in the Caribbean art world.
 The artist Roberta Stoddart, who was not featured in the book, made a lengthy prepared public statement during the Q&A after my own presentation and, among other things, heatedly accused me of being “nothing but a mouthpiece for David Boxer.”
-So basically, I was heckled and the point was clearly to take me down and to question my credibility (and it is interesting that both presenters were, like myself, expatriates, and that Stoddart is a white Jamaican — my expatriate status was however repeatedly singled out as a problem by Paul).
+So basically, I was heckled, in a personally hostile manner, and the point was clearly to take me down and to question my credibility (and it is interesting that both presenters were, like myself, expatriates, and that Stoddart is a white Jamaican — my expatriate status was however repeatedly singled out as a problem by Paul).
 Let me not give the wrong impression about the conference: most of the papers and discussions were excellent and devoid of such personal animosity, and the general atmosphere was collegial and supportive.
 Paul, Spiro and Stoddart represented a dissonant note but their interventions were of course much talked about, and are still remembered today by those who were there.